Postgraduate Virtual Open Day 28 May

 What sort of careers do graduates pursue?

-The course provides a recognised teaching qualification for those working in higher education.
+The course provides a postgraduate certificate and a recognised fellowship for those teaching in higher education.

 Do you provide employability services?

-Our services are designed to help you achieve your potential and support your transition towards a rewarding graduate career.
+Our services are designed to help you improve your skills and knowledge in the area of Scholarship of Teaching and Learning, and support your transition towards a rewarding graduate career.

-The Employability and Careers Service provides support when you are preparing to apply for placements and graduate roles.
-It includes CV clinics, mock interviews and employability skills workshops.
+The Employability and Careers Service provides support including CV clinics, mock interviews and employability skills workshops.

 Each School also has its own Employability Officer, who works closely with the industry and will provide specific opportunities relevant to your own course.